-The bill proposes measures to expedite the awarding of bachelor's degrees in Texas by establishing a General Education Curriculum Advisory Committee and modifying the core curriculum requirements for certain bachelor's degree programs at public institutions of higher education.
-The new advisory committee will be tasked with reviewing general education curriculum requirements and considering methods to streamline the number of required courses.
-The committee will consist of representatives from both two-year and four-year institutions, and it is required to produce a report with findings and recommendations by November 1, 2026.
+The bill aims to enhance the efficiency of awarding bachelor's degrees in Texas by establishing a General Education Curriculum Advisory Committee and modifying the core curriculum requirements for certain degree programs at public institutions of higher education.
+The newly created advisory committee will be responsible for reviewing general education curriculum requirements and will consist of representatives from both two-year and four-year institutions.
+The committee is tasked with exploring methods to streamline the number of required general education courses and is required to submit a report with findings and recommendations by November 1, 2026.
 The committee will be dissolved, and the section will expire on September 1, 2027.

 Senate Committee Report: Education Code 61.822 (Education Code 61)